Harshitsoni27/connectwise-writing-assessment/connectwise-assessement/shortcut.md

 ---
-description: Explain how to set up Shortcut on the Desktop
+description: Explain how to set up Shortcut on the desktop
 title: Putting a Shortcut on the Desktop
 read_time: 2min read
 product_version: '1.0'